Roninkoi/Vortexy/README.md

 # Vortexy - Fluid dynamics simulator

-Vortexy, CFD code written in C. Includes an OpenGL renderer for visualization.
+Vortexy, CFD code written in C. Uses the finite volume method and SIMPLE algorithm to solve Navier-Stokes equations for incompressible fluids.
+Includes an OpenGL renderer for visualization.
 Output can also be analyzed using the included Mathematica notebooks.

 Usage: